Dynamics of quasiholes and quasiparticles at the edges of small lattices

 Therefore, the ground states of the Hofstadter model states are similar to the model states, but not perfectly equal to them.
 To check whether the discrepancy is the reason for the lack of chiral dynamics in the quasiparticle case, we also compute the quench dynamics generated by the hopping Hamiltonian $H_0$ (Eq.~(\ref{eq:BH_1})) with the model state \eqref{eq:laughlin_cylinder_anyons} with two quasiparticles as the initial state.
 The results are quite similar to Fig.~\ref{fig:quench_electron}, i.e.\ we do not observe clear chiral dynamics.

-We note that we can increase the overlap between the quasiparticle state of the Hofstadter model and the model lattice Laughlin quasiparticle state by introducing auxiliary potentials $V_A$ and $V_B$ at the nearest-neighboring sites of the original potentials (see Fig.\ \ref{fig:VAVB}), and optimize them to maximize the overlap (in the spirit of Ref.~\cite{Srivatsa2021}).
+We note that we can increase the overlap between the quasiparticle state of the Hofstadter model and the model lattice Laughlin quasiparticle state by introducing auxiliary potentials $V_A$ and $V_B$ at the nearest-neighboring sites of the original potentials (see Fig.\ \ref{fig:VAVB}), and optimize them to maximize the overlap.
 In such a way, we obtained the squared overlap $|\langle \psi(0) |\psi_{\mathrm{model}} \rangle |^2=0.993$.
 However, using the ground state with the optimized potentials as the initial state also does not lead to chiral dynamics.

 The results presented in this section suggest that the difference between the cases of positive and negative potentials is not related to the ability to pin anyons, as both quasiholes and quasiparticles seem to be successfully created and pinned by the pinning potentials.